rezzcode/zoea-opensource/Guides/Conflicts_Guide/README.md

 Welcome to your first hands-on merge conflict resolution task!
 This guide walks you through resolving a **merge conflict via GitHub** step by step.

 > 💬 **Note**: This is a GitHub-focused guide.
-A CLI (local terminal) version is coming soon — feel free to contribute it!
+A CLI (local terminal) version is coming soon — feel free to contribute to it!

-## 📖 Open This Guide in a New Tab
-Keep this page open side-by-side while you work.
+## What are merge conflicts?

+A GitHub conflict occurs when people make changes to the same area or line in a file.
+This must be resolved to prevent a collision in the main branch.

+- **To read more about this, go to [GitHub Docs - About Merge Conflicts](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts)**

+- **To find out about how to fix a Git Conflict, go to [GitHub Docs - Resolve Merge Conflict](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github)**

 ---

 ## 🐛 Step 1: Create an Issue

+- Open This Guide in a New Tab: Keep this page open side-by-side while you work.
 1. Go to the repo’s [**Issues**](https://github.com/rezzcode/zoea-opensource/issues) tab.
 2. Click **"New Issue"**.
 3. Choose the template `Practice: Resolving Merge Conflicts`.